mopires/htmlpp/README.md

 HTMLpp do not have any syntax highlighter to help.
 So it in the IDEs it will be Plain-Text which is not nice.

+A syntax highlighter is currently under development for <a href='https://code.visualstudio.com/'>Visual Code Editor</a> and soon will be available.

 # NPM